-Montenegro: Energy imbalance and electricity imports18.
-August 2015. / SEE Energy News
+Montenegro: Energy imbalance and electricity imports, SEE Energy News

 Montenegro plans to reduce its energy dependency by 2020, by increasing the share of coal and hydro capacity, by gas infrastructure development and by increasing the share of renewable sources in overall energy consumption to 33 percent.
 However, there is a significant difference between the plan and reality, especially in terms of finance.
 The new thermal power plant, with power of 220-250 MW (investment worth 300 to 350 million dollars) should be built in Pljevlja, while 710 million dollars will be invested in hydroelectric power plants.
 When it comes to gas, the government plans to invest in interconnections, primarily in Ionian-Adriatic branch of TAP pipeline.